 In compliance with California Education Code Section 66300, 72282, and 72292, and in keeping with the above, regulations have been established to effectively and efficiently provide for the approved educational programs, approved student activities, and community services.
-For further information, contact the Office of Student Affairs, room SU-202.
+For further information, contact the Office of Student Affairs, room SU-201, or call (760) 744-1150, Ext.
+2594..